JamesYen220/K86/BOOKSTORE.md

   targetCPUUtilizationPercentage: 50
 ```

-This configuration will create a Horizontal Pod Autoscaler that manages the number of pods in the `hello-world` deployment.
+This configuration will create a Horizontal Pod Autoscaler that manages the number of pods in the `bookstore` deployment.
 The number of pods will be between `minReplicas` and `maxReplicas`, scaling based on CPU utilization.
 In this case, if the average CPU utilization across all pods exceeds 50%, Kubernetes will start creating new pods.
 If CPU utilization drops below 50%, it will start removing pods, down to a minimum of 1.

 3. You can apply this configuration with `kubectl apply -f hpa.yaml`, if you put it in a separate file named `hpa.yaml`.
 <img width="600" alt="image" src="https://github.com/JamesYen220/K86/assets/100248639/990d3b10-ced4-4d50-8c3b-3847f5ff892e">